neonephos/outreach/documentation/outreach_committee_handbook/ambassador_funding_guide.md

 ## The NeoNephos Mini-Stipend

 For every Ambassador, the NeoNephos Foundation provides a small budget of €400 per quarter to fund small projects, initiatives, software licenses and endeavors.
-The topic must be of interest to the NeoNephos Foundation and approved by the Outreach Committee.
+The topic must align with the interests of the NeoNephos Foundation and approved by the Outreach Committee.
 Proposals are submitted to support@neonephos.org, with details such as:

 - Your name
 - Purpose of the funding